openhealthcare/openhealthcare.org.uk/source/_posts/2016-03-21-how-to-pitch-at-a-hackday.md

 of other people who you don't know, just waiting for something to happen.

 Why not say hello to one of them who you don't know, and ask if you can practice your pitch?
 Ask for feedback - what did they like about it?
-Was there anything that wasn't clear? it's a good way to make friends in the inevitable down time at the start of the day, and you'll end up with a better pitch.
+Was there anything that wasn't clear?
+It's a good way to make friends in the inevitable down time at the start of the day, and you'll end up with a better pitch.